This piece is also published in German here.

 In Germany, where I work and live, some groups have already begun to attack the Bundestag elections, which are scheduled for the late summer or fall of 2021.
 Because of the pandemic, there has been a discussion in Germany for some time about whether an expansion of postal voting is necessary to prevent outbreaks of COVID-19.

 The problematic discussion has been happening across multiple social platforms including Telegram, Facebook, Twitter, and also through podcasting and YouTube videos.
-Here at Kinzen, we’ve built tools for and conducted research on this, and my work on the German landscape has offered insights to what’s been shared by some of these groups.
+My work on the German landscape has offered insights to what’s been shared by some of these groups.

 The far right activist organization Ein Prozent has been sowing doubt for some time about the reliability of postal voting.
 Ever since Trump began using his Twitter channel to attack mail-in ballots, Ein Prozent has repeatedly raised the issue.
 In three of the last six episodes of their podcast, "Lagebesprechung", the topic has been raised.
 They regularly claim that the postal vote in Germany is very susceptible to manipulation.